How Long Do CSA Points Stay on Your Record?

 Please keep the following points in mind about CSA scores:

-• To keep CSA points off your record, it's important to drive safely and obey all traffic laws.
+• To keep CSA points off your record, driving safely and obeying all traffic laws is essential.

 • In most cases, the points stay on your driving record for two years from the date of conviction.
 Must visit BOC-3 Filing.

-• However, they may remain as long as 10 years in certain instances.
+• However, they may remain as long as ten years in certain instances.

-• If you accumulate enough points within a two-year period, you could be at risk of having your license suspended or revoked.
+• If you accumulate enough points within two years, you could be at risk of having your license suspended or revoked.